steve904/doc-and-blog/content/docs/notes-ideas/_index.md

     - name: 'twitter:title'
       value: Notes & Ideas
     - name: 'twitter:description'
-      value: Put your notes & ideas on this page
+      value: Notes & Ideas
 layout: docs
 ---

 <div class="note">
   <strong>Note:</strong>
   A ton of notes & ideas are in the CherryTree file on my local machine. <strong>CherryTree</strong>
 </div>

 * What is your next doc that you will post?